jacob-leider/data-parallel-smm-2d-convolution/docs/intro.rst

-The |name| (Algorithmic Innovations for Accelerated Implementations of Artificial Intelligence) framework provides easy-to-use fine-grain algorithmic control over an existing *DNN*. |name| contains built-in high performance implementations of common deep learning operations and methods by which users can implement their own algorithms in *C++*. |name| incurs no additional performance overhead, meaning that performance depends solely on the algorithms chosen by the user.
+The |name| (Algorithmic Innovations for Accelerated Implementations of Artificial Intelligence) framework provides easy-to-use fine-grain algorithmic control over an existing *DNN*. |name| contains built-in :ref:`high performance <performance>` implementations of common deep learning operations and methods by which users can implement their own algorithms in *C++*. |name| incurs no additional performance overhead, meaning that performance depends solely on the algorithms chosen by the user.

 |doc|_ |repo|_